Riminux/riminux.github.io/_posts/2025-01-11-sightless.md

 ![](/assets/blogimages/Writeups/Hackthebox/Sightless/sightless15.png)

-I connected to `http://admin.sightless.htb:2222` and was greeted with the Froxlor login page
+I connected to `http://admin.sightless.htb:2222` and was greeted with the Froxlor login page:
 ![](/assets/blogimages/Writeups/Hackthebox/Sightless/sightless16.png)

 I tried several password combinations, but none were successful.
 However, I noted the presence of Google Chrome processes running on the target.
 This led me to consider leveraging these processes to potentially extract credentials, which might allow me to log in to Froxlor.